 Here’s a question: If the Pentagon had a more far-sighted general, or if Oscorp had a less greedy board of directors, would the Green Goblin have even been necessary?

 Guilt > Revenge

 There are other problems.
-Even at the age of 12, the J.Jonah Jameson/Peter Parker dynamic never made much sense to me.
+Even when I was 12, the J.Jonah Jameson/Peter Parker dynamic never made much sense to me.
 Peter has something everyone wants (photos of Spider-Man), but he sells them for a pittance to J. Jonah Jameson (J.K.
 Simmons), who uses them to turn the city against Spider-Man.
 What the hell, dude?
 C’mon, Brainiac, act like a Brainiac.

 And do we need some explanation for why our guy is quiet/polite as Peter and glib/bratty as Spider-Man?
 Or do we just make the assumption that the mask allows him to finally let out what he’s held back all these years?

 But for all that, “Spider-Man” still works.
 For starters, it’s expertly cast by Lynn Kressel and Francine Maisler.
 A few years ago, shilling for MSNBC, I wrote a top 5 list of the best superhero casting and put Maguire second, after Christopher Reeve and before Hugh Jackman.
 I mean, casting handsome leading men to play heroes is a no-brainer.
 But casting a nerd to play a nerd?
 That’s refreshing.
 Dafoe is a bit undone by the “Alien”-like Goblin mask but Franco makes a good, believable son for him.
 And Dunst?
 Cliff Robertson?
 Rosemarie Harris?
 J.K.
 Simmons?
 Perfect, perfect, perfect, perfect.
 Simmons provides levity and Robertson provides heart and pathos.
 He provides the lesson.
 Or The Lesson.